 This is a historic question that many have asked down through the years.
-There are several passages in the Bible that seem to imply that Jesus could have sinned.
+There are several passages in the Bible that might imply to some that Jesus could have sinned.
 Yet, other passages seem to imply that He could not have sinned.
-So here we go.

 Jesus Was Tempted

 For since He Himself was tempted in that which He has suffered, He is able to come to the aid of those who are tempted.
-(NASB) Heb 2:18
+Hebrews 2:18 (NASB)

 Jesus was tempted.
-That is what scripture clearly says.
 Some people have wanted to “adjust” the meaning of the passage.
-But the Greek word, for “tempted” has the idea of being tempted or seduced to sin.
-He was tempted to the ultimate limit in His suffering before and on the cross.
-This is the message of Hebrews 5:7.
+But the Greek word for “tempted” is peirazo.
+It has the idea of being tested.
+This means Jesus was tested to the ultimate limit as He was suffering on the cross.

-That sounds like Jesus could have chosen to sin.
+That sounds as if Jesus could have chosen to sin.

 God Cannot Sin

-Then we find scripture which tells us that God cannot lie.
+Then we are told that God cannot lie.
 He keeps His promises.
 His “yes” is “yes” and His “no” is “no.” He is not like us.
 He does not lie.